 QuickFire Challenge Series

 Johnson & Johnson Nurses Innovate QuickFire Challenge COVID-19 Patient CareHave an idea to help improve COVID-19 patient care?
-As part of the overall Johnson & Johnson commitment to supporting frontline healthcare workers, we’re introducing the Nurses Innovate QuickFire Challenge in Oncology.
-You can earn the chance to receive up to $100,000 in grant funding plus mentoring from the Johnson & Johnson Family of Companies to help bring your ideas to life.
+As part of the overall Johnson & Johnson commitment to supporting frontline healthcare workers, we’re introducing the Nurses Innovate QuickFire Challenge focused on COVID-19 Patient Care.
+Earn the chance to receive up to $100,000 in grant funding plus mentoring from the Johnson & Johnson Family of Companies to help bring your ideas to life.

-Johnson & Johnson Nurses Innovate QuickFire Challenge in Perioperative CareWe're excited to announce the awardees of the Johnson & Johnson Innovate QuickFire Challenge in Oncology together with the Oncology Nursing Society (ONS).
-Learn more about these nurse innovators and their ideas that have the potential to improve perioperative care.
+Johnson & Johnson Nurses Innovate QuickFire Challenge in OncologyWe’re excited to announce the awardees of the Johnson & Johnson Nurses Innovate QuickFire Challenge in Oncology together with the Oncology Nursing Society (ONS).
+Learn more about these nurse innovators and their ideas that have the potential to improve oncology care.